 This theme does not appear quite as often as those just discussed, but it is still one of the most common.
 It is about the lawyer's desire to put some of his or her personality into the work.
 Creative persons often find that law is largely a technical and form driven profession.
 One complaint, for example, looks very much like another, and usually there is no way to tell which lawyer drafted it if it is not signed.
 This cookie cutter approach obviously leaves little room for innovation or self-expression.
 This is important to many lawyers, who are uncomfortable feeling like faceless, interchangeable technicians.
 It is true that some lawyers find law to be a very creative endeavor, but the creativity involved is like solving a puzzle: finding a way around that statute of limitations defense, for example.
 For many others, this type of creativity is not what they had in mind.

 Some obvious moves can be tried, of course.
-The writer can specialize in appeals or work in legal publishing or write legal articles as a complement to practice.
+The writer can specialize in appeals, work in legal publishing, or write legal articles as a complement to practice.
 The would be performer may find that the courtroom offers a big enough stage for his or her desire for expression.
 Some find a transactional practice gives them the chance to come up with creative opportunities for achievement of business-related goals.
 Nevertheless, lawyers who are strongly driven to do something creative are among the most likely to leave law and try something else.
 It might be different if the practice of law left enough time and energy at the end of the day to pursue creative endeavors as avocations, but usually this is not the case.
 This may change as some of the more flexible, nontraditional forms of practice become more common.

 Problem Resolution.
-Until then, an effort can be made to expose associates to the various types of practice and aspects of a particular practice, rather than pigeonholing them as soon as possible.
+An effort can be made to expose associates to the various types of practice and aspects of a particular practice, rather than pigeonholing them as soon as possible.
 Offering a chance to participate in strategy sessions, both for attorney and law office matters, can make a difference for some.
 Perhaps just being aware that a lawyer values creativity and trying to encourage it in whatever form is possible may be enough to satisfy this value for some lawyers.

 Making a Contribution

 Many persons are attracted to a career in law because it offers the chance to help make social change, protect the environment, and enforce the rights of the poor and underprivileged.
 In law school these persons learn that classes and clinics in these areas may be few, that there is little money and less status associated with such work, and that there are more interviewers for big firms than for social agencies.
 In short, many of these lawyers end up in more traditional law settings, far from the altruistic goals that first motivated them.
-They discover that in most firms pro bono programs don't exist, or their "real" work does not leave enough time for them, or the pro bono cases are not in the areas they are interested in.
+They discover that in most firms pro bono programs don't exist, their "real" work does not leave enough time for them, or the pro bono cases are not in the areas they are interested in.
 Disenchantment sets in quickly.

 Problem Resolution.
 It is possible to make a contribution as a lawyer, either to individuals or to society at large, but it is not easy.
 Many lawyers satisfy this value by practicing individual law, concentrating on estate planning, domestic relations, arbitration, labor, criminal defense, and employment discrimination.
 Others find work with government or nonprofit agencies fulfilling, in areas such as environmental protection, criminal prosecution, and municipal law.
 Notwithstanding the generally lower pay and less desirable working conditions, however, the competition for such jobs can be stiff, even as budget constraints reduce funding in many areas.
 Furthermore, many of the more high volume types of practice, such as most of the poverty law agencies, seem to quickly engender cynicism and burnout.
 Other areas are too adversarial for some, who did not go into law to butt heads day in and day out.
 For lawyers who hold this value cluster as a primary one, a move to social work, government or nonprofit administration, or a similar field might be envisioned.